List of Disney's Beauty and the Beast characters: LeFou

-In the movie, Le Fou was voiced by Venezuelan voice actor Jesse Corti, who also voiced him in the Spanish-language dub of the film, making Le Fou one of the few characters to share the same voice actor in two different dubs of the movie.

-In the 2017 live-action adaptation, Le Fou is portrayed by Josh Gad.
+In the 2017 live-action adaptation, LeFou is portrayed by Josh Gad.
 In the version with Gad, the character is gay, becoming the first homosexual in a Disney film.
 This version is also portrayed in a sympathetic manner, becoming visibly uncomfortable with Gaston's behavior as the latter becomes more unhinged and villainous over the film's course.
-In one scene, Le Fou helped Gaston to break up the headmaster leading the villagers into destroying Belle's laundry invention by shooting the gun in the air twice with the second time having a cow accidentally killed.
+In one scene, LeFou helped Gaston to break up the headmaster leading the villagers into destroying Belle's laundry invention by shooting the gun in the air twice with the second time having a cow accidentally killed.
 Unlike in the original 1991 animated film during the fight at the Beast's castle, he saves Mrs. Potts when she falls from the chandelier and switches sides to helping the Beast's servants after Gaston abandons him while he takes a beating from the servants.
 One deleted scene had him given a bad encounter with Monsieur Toilette which causes him to run out of the room he was in.
-In another deleted scene following the spell being broken, Le Fou runs into Monsieur Toilette's true form which identified from the bathroom smell.
-At the end of this version, he briefly dances with the (presumably gay) Stanley, who was also a friend and minion of Gaston's.
+In another deleted scene following the spell being broken, LeFou runs into Monsieur Toilette's true form which identified from the bathroom smell.
+At the end of this version, he briefly dances with (the presumably gay) Stanley, who was also a friend and minion of Gaston's.